bbauska/ShayHowe-Adv-HTML5-CSS3/readme.md

 <h4>Color Operations</h4>

-On top of numbers, math may additionally be performed on colors using addition, subtraction, multiplication, and division.
-These computations are performed on the red, green, and blue components, changing them as intended.
+<p>On top of numbers, math may additionally be performed on colors using
+addition, subtraction, multiplication, and division.
+These computations are performed on the red, green, and blue components, changing them as intended.</p>

 <h4>Sass</h4>